grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 1. I'm currently using a dummy name for the Statement and I added a TODO item to my list to correct it later when I define the purpose and behavior of `DataDispatch`.
 1. According to its signature, the `ApplyTo()` method takes an argument, but I didn't provide any in the Statement.
 For now, I don't want to think too hard, I just want to brain-dump everything I know.
-1. the `//THEN` section is empty for now -- it only contains a single assertion that is designed to fail when the execution flow reaches it (this way I protect myself from mistakenly making the Statement true until I state my true expectations).
+1. the `//THEN` section is empty for now -- it only contains a single assertion that is designed to fail when the execution flow reaches it (this way I protect myself from mistakenly making the Statement true until I state my real expectations).
 I will define the `//THEN` section once I figure out what is the purpose that I want to give this class and the behavior that I want to specify.
-1. If you remember the `Channel` interface from the last chapter, well, in this continuum it doesn't exist yet and let's assume that I don't even know that I need it.
+1. If you remember the `Channel` interface from the last chapter, then imagine that it doesn't exist yet and that I don't even know that I will need it.
 I will "discover" it later.

 ### Leaning on the compiler